Factotum8/demo_duplicate_counter/README.md

 4. Test requirements: `poetry install` (if necessary).

 ## Sources
-* /content_aggregator/content_aggregator.py - main module with a business logic.
+* /duplicate_counter/duplicate_counter.py - main module with a business logic.
   Project submodules:
-* /mypackages/logging_repository.py - logging to console, file, logstash.
 * /mypackages/peewee_models.py - the data model for peewee ORM.
-* /mypackages/settings_loader.py - configure from setting file and env variables.
+* /mypackages/heandlers/version1/schemas/ - there are contracts/schemas for endpoints.
+* /mypackages/heandlers/version1/ - the handlers for endpoints.

 ### Configure files
 * .db_env.yaml - config for db